Inspire Sleep Apnea Innovation

 Patients who have unsuccessful results from a CPAP are likely to turn to Inspire.
 Additionally, patients who suffer from the following are likely to choose Inspire.

 - Sleep Deprivation

 - Short & long term health risks including heart disease, heart attack, stroke, depression, and memory loss

 - Unable to stay awake during the day or daily activities

 - Had unsuccessful treatment through CPAP

-The potential risks involved with the Inspire Sleep Therapy system
+The potential risks involved with the Inspire Sleep Apnea system

 The risks involving the Inspire system are the same as those associated with any implanted device.
 First, there are risks related to the surgical procedure itself such as pain, swelling, nausea, headaches, temporary tongue weakness, and infection.
 In the STAR study discussed above, these were all resolved on their own or with medication within a period of a few months.